EReeves/RE-UI-a-Monogame-GUI/README.md

 RE: Ui is a GUI library for Monogame.

 ##### Design Goals
-- Simple
+- Simple.
 - Provide a UI framework rather than a messy full-featured library.
+- Keep it "Monogame-like".
 - Easy to interface with any standard texture atlas implementation.
-- Reduce side effects where possible
+- Reduce side effects where possible.
-- Follow the single purpose principle where possible
+- Follow the single purpose principle where possible.
-- Don't prioritize code reuse if it will lead to negative affects on the previous design principles.
-Better to duplicate a little code than create complex co-dependencies.
+- The less interdependence between components the better.

 ## Set Up
 RE: Ui is designed to interface with any single texture, texture atlas system, so keep your UI textures in a single texture.